Project Overview

 As anticipated, one of the problems is that no motor is exactly the same and we need to compensate for that.
 Even if you buy two identical motors, one will always spin a little faster, draw a bit more current, or have slightly different friction.
 Add in battery voltage drops, uneven surfaces, and normal wear over time, and things get worse quickly.
 We can't just send the same signal to both wheels, the robot will not move straight.

-- Proportional (P): reacts directly to the current error (setpoint - measurement).
+- Proportional (P): reacts directly to the current error (setpoint - measurement), provides immediate correction.

-- Integral (I): accounts for the accumulated error over time, eliminating steady biases.
+- Integral (I): accounts for the accumulated error over time, eliminating steady biases and driving the long-term error to zero.

-- Derivative (D): anticipates the trend of the error, adding stability and damping.
+- Derivative (D): anticipates the trend of the error, damping overshoots and oscillations.

 Now, there are better places where to understand how PID works and how to tune it.
 I'll link a great resource I found:

-Here’s the control architecture of an inner loop.
-Each wheel has its own identical loop, so both are regulated independently using the same PID+feedforward structure.
-The input is the desired RPM we want the motor to achieve; the controller produces a control signal (also in RPM) that is sent to the motor (dedicated software translates RPM into PWM); the encoder measures the actual RPM the motor is spinning and feeds this back to the controller.
+Here’s the final control architecture.
+Each wheel has its own loop, so both are regulated independently using the same structure.
+The input is the desired RPM we want the motor to achieve.
+The controller produces a control signal (also in RPM) that is sent to the motor.
+Dedicated software translates RPM to PWM for the motor driver.
+The encoder reading is used to measure the actual RPM the motor is spinning, the filtered result is fed back to the controller as a reference for the next iteration.

 Software